fireh9lly/just-the-docs-forestry/docs/setting-up-vnkit.md

 #### Putting VNKit into your game

 1. You will be taken to a new Scene.
-Create a Canvas inside of your scene.
+Create a Canvas inside of your Scene.
 To do this, click the GameObject menu, then find UI>Canvas.
 2. Click on the Canvas object in the Hierarchy, and then look in the Inspector.
 Check:
    * the Render Mode is set to "Screen Space - Overlay",
    * the Canvas Scaler UI Scale Mode is set to "Scale With Screen Size",
-   * the Canvas Scaler Reference Resolution is set to whatever you set your VNKit virtual screen size to in the previous step,
    * the Screen Match mode is set to Expand.
+3. You will now need to give Unity a frame of reference for the size of VNKit.
+In the Inspector, change the Canvas Scaler Reference Resolution to an appropriate size and aspect ratio for a virtual screen. _(Note that this is different to the actual, physical resolution of your game when on devices - it's a reference size used internally.
+Your game will display correctly on bigger or smaller screens.)_ **If you're not sure what to use here, set it to W 1920 H 1080.**
-3. Right click on the Canvas that you have just created in the Hierarchy.
+4. Right click on the Canvas that you have just created in the Hierarchy.
 Select 'Create Empty' from the menu that appears. (_Optional - you may want to rename the Empty to something appropriate, like 'VNKit'.)_
-4. While the Empty you have just created is selected, look for the Add Component button in the Inspector window.
-Click this, and add a StoryFrame. (_You can find this more easily by typing 'story' in the Search box above the component selection window._)
+5. While the Empty you have just created is selected, look for the Add Component button in the Inspector window.
+Click this, and add a **StoryFrame**. (_You can find this more easily by typing 'story' in the Search box above the component selection window._)
-5. You will now need to set the **size** of your VNKit virtual screen.
-In the RectTransform section on the top half of the Inspector window, put appropriate dimensions for the VNKit virtual screen into the Width and Height boxes. (_Note that this is different to the actual size of your game when on devices - it's a reference size used internally.
-Your game will display correctly on bigger or smaller screens._) **If you're not sure what to use here, put 1920x1080.**
+6. You will now link up the size of the canvas with your StoryFrame.
+In the RectTransform section on the top half of the Inspector window, set the StoryFrame's Width and Height to **the same dimensions that you used for the Canvas Scaler Reference Resolution** (e.g. 1920x1080).
+Now VNKit will be the same size as the game screen, and scale correctly for large or small screens.
-6. Save the Scene.
+7. Save the Scene.
-7. Click the StoryFrame in the Heirachy.
+8. Click the StoryFrame in the Heirachy.
 In the Inspector, you can now click "Open Story Editor".
 This will open a new window containing everything you need to build a visual novel with VNKit!